 Myopia is the medical term for nearsightedness.
 It is a common eye condition where patients see objects clearly up close but can’t focus on objects further away.
 Myopia usually presents in early childhood, but it sometimes develops in young adulthood.

 When patients enter the mid to late 40s, presbyopia tends to develop.
-This is the inability to focus on object close.
+This is the inability to focus on objects close.
 As we grow older, the autofocusing mechanism starts to shut down.
 At this time, people start to notice is harder to read or look at a computer screen.
 Reading glasses, bifocals or progressive lenses are popular remedies.

 This common eye condition in Lambertville is a natural response to aging.
 Even patients who have never experience vision challenges in their lives, still develop presbyopia.
 It may seem like the change occurs suddenly, but it actually develops over a long period of time.